-Deep Learning units give teachers the freedom to be creative in designing modules which engage students and allow students to choose subjects and topics which are not typically available to them in a traditional curriculum, and which may not fit neatly into specific 'departments'.
-Units are designed to be delivered across multiple whole days, instead of being parcelled up into periods and taught intermittently over weeks and months.
-This provides for a deeper dive into a topic in greater detail.
-It lends itself, too, to an interdisciplinary approach, combining subjects such as Maths, History, PE and Art, for example, into an overarching theme that recognises the interconnectedness of human knowledge.
+Deep Learning units give teachers the freedom to be creative in designing modules which engage students and allow them to choose subjects and topics which are not always available to them in a traditional format, and which may not conform to specific departments and exams.
+Units will be designed to be delivered across multiple whole days, instead of being parcelled up into periods and taught intermittently over weeks and months.
+It allows for a deeper study into a topic in greater detail, an interdisciplinary approach combining subjects such as Maths, History, PE and Art, for example, into an overarching theme that realistically recognises the interconnectedness of human knowledge.

-The student learning experience is extended to life beyond the confines of the classroom and school.
-Students join field trips and site visits across the whole of Hong Kong, engaging with relevant organisations and groups, meeting with experts, and undertaking activities that deepen understanding in ways only possible outside of the conventional timetable.
+The student learning experience is extended to life beyond the confines of the classroom and school, to go on field trips and site visits across the whole of Hong Kong, making the learning all the more pertinent.
+We are able to engage with relevant organisations and groups, meet with experts, or undertake other activities to deepen understanding which may be possible only outside of the conventional timetable.
 Instead of taking students off timetable to take part in these important educational events, Deep Learning is embedded into ICHK school life.